-15 ‘Harmless' Comments That Actually Hurt Parents of Children With Down Syndrome
+15 Comments That Hurt People With Down Syndrome

 “Before you speak ask yourself if what you are going to say is true, is kind, is necessary, is helpful.
 If the answer is no, maybe what you are about to say should be left unsaid.” — Radio Host Bernard Meltzer.